fargenfo/linkseq/README.md

 Using that the index `SI-GA-C5` corresponds to the four octamers `CGACTTGA,TACAGACT,ATTGCGTG,GCGTACAC` (10X Genomics have a tool for this on [their website](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/using/bcl2fastq-direct)).
 Notice that we also removed the `Sample_Project` column.

+#### Run demux pipeline

+Use the `example_config/demux.config` to get an idea how to define input parameters.
+For the `tiny-bcl` dataset, you should set `rundir` to `tiny-bcl-2.0.0` and `samplesheet` to `tiny-bcl-samplesheet-2.1.0.csv`.
+Additionally, you need the barcode whitelist, which you can get in the [reference/whitelist subfolder of this project](https://github.com/olavurmortensen/linkseq/tree/master/reference/whitelist).

-Provided that you've set installed all the software in `environment.yml` (or maybe used this pipeline's Docker container at https://hub.docker.com/r/olavurmortensen/exolink), you should be able to run the pipeline like this:
+When you've made the config file and activated the `linkseq-demux` environment, run the pipeline like this:

 ```
-nextflow exolink/scripts/demux/demux.nf --rundir tiny-bcl-2.2.0 --outdir results --samplesheet tiny-bcl-samplesheet-2.1.0.csv
+nextflow run olavurmortensen/linkseq/demux.nf -c [your config]
 ```

-And get the FASTQ files in `results/fastq_out/Sample1/outs` and the FastQC reports in `results/fastqc/Sample1`.

-**FIXME:** How to run rest of pipeline.
+#### Output

 ## Reference resources